 - IT, web designers, programmers

-Independent contractors receive the 1099-MISC form instead of the W-2, showing the total income received from the companies the independent contractor has worked for.
-Since independent contractors are not employees, there are no payroll taxes deducted and the contractor is responsible for paying employment taxes, income taxes, social security, and insurance.
+Business owners are responsible for providing Independent contractors with a 1099-MISC form instead of a W-2, showing the total income paid to the independent contractor.
+Since independent contractors are not employees the contractor is responsible for paying employment taxes, income taxes, social security, and insurance.

-A self-employed worker, however, might be an independent contractor or they might be a merchant, for example, who doesn’t work according to a contract but rather sells goods or services.
+On the other hand, A self-employed worker might qualify as an independent contractor or they might be a merchant, meaning they don’t work according to a contract but rather sells goods or services.